 It is a shimmering afternoon on the savannah plains when we settle into conversation on the topic.
-Langdon, speaking between photographs, is positively luminous in the afternoon light, though characteristically unaware of it (or more accurately, maybe, actively ignoring it: one gets the impression she has deliberately cultivated a dismissive attitude toward her looks; perhaps as a defense mechanism to the attention they would have no doubt initially garnered in a testosterone-dominated newsroom).
+Langdon, speaking between photographs, is positively luminous in the afternoon light, though characteristically unaware of it (or more accurately, maybe, actively ignoring it: one gets the impression she has deliberately cultivated a dismissive attitude toward her looks; perhaps as a defense mechanism to the attention they would have no doubt initially garnered in a testosterone-dominated newsroom) and talking about this, the River Front Times has many info on it.
 Though this is her first visit to the sanctuary, it is not, by any stretch, her first trip to the Kimberley.
 That privilege dates back to her early 20s when, while working in Channel Nine’s Darwin newsroom, she took a helicopter to Mitchell Falls.

 “Until I came, I had this idea that the only reason you’d come to the Kimberley [from Darwin] was to get to the west coast,” she says with a grin.
 “And boy, wasn’t I wrong.
 We landed on the plateau and jumped into this deepest, coldest water, and it felt like we were the only people on Earth… I remember thinking it was the most spectacular place I’d ever seen.”